-He continued his scientific lecture in French, commenting that if the public did not fully understand his scientific lecture on the theory of relativity, it would not only be because of his lack of mastery of the language…
+He continued his scientific lecture in French, commenting that if the public did not fully understand his scientific lecture on the theory of relativity, it would not only be because of his lack of mastery of the language…[38]

-Dedications and autographs
+2.3.
+Dedications and Autographs

-In 1948 Einstein sent via Prof. Chaim L. Pekeris, who moved from Princeton to Israel, to the Weizmann Institute “a collection of reprints of articles sent to him over the years by colleagues.”
+In 1948 Einstein sent via Prof. Chaim L. Pekeris, who moved from Princeton to Israel, to the Weizmann Institute “a collection of reprints of articles sent to him over the years by colleagues [39].”
 Along with correspondence with the authors of articles, at that time such reprints were a common means of contact between scientists.